 “I appreciate my Supervisor, Robert Pierre,” said Breznick-Broder.
 “He’s a gem.
 He’ll call you on your birthday!
 He appreciates the work we do.
 For me, it’s a fantastic experience working for American Airlines.”

 "I am so glad I’ve had the opportunity to support Jeanette since her transfer to Philly a few years back," said Pierre.
-"She just celebrated 54 years of service in the industry and she truly is a shining star here in our base.
+"She truly is a shining star here in our base.
 Jeanette’s positive energy, kindness, professionalism and genuine care for each other are second to none as she inspires me to be a better leader each time I see her.
 I am so proud of her and happy she is receiving this recognition which is well deserved."

 The PHL Employee Recognition Program was established by the airport’s Guest Experience (GX) Department.
 Honorees are nominated by their peers and selected by the GX Council Steering Committee’s Employee Conduct and Recognition Committee.
 For more information about the program and to nominate an employee, click here.